Skip to main content

 Do-not-stock combinations on conservative hobby rules.

-If Betta is the wrong pick — try instead
+If Betta is the wrong pick, try instead

-Temperament in the tank
+In the tank

 • Another male betta, or anything mirror-shiny